NYC’S PREMIER HUB FOR NEW TALENT

 Our raucous variety show-meets-party with performances ranging from hilarious to titillating to utterly inappropriate!

-WHAT'S NEXT:STAY TUNED FOR OUR NEXT 'GASM
+WHAT'S NEXT:STAY TUNED FOR INFO ABOUT OUR NEXT 'GASM

 A program focused on the creation and development of original pieces with an eye toward hybrid originality and innovation.